robkorn/blockchain-ruminations/universal_dApp_interface.md

     let lockPassword = String.maxSize(35);

 ```
+With that all said and done we are now able to automatically generate GUI and verify that the inputs provided are valid.

-However there is one final piece missing with our IDL up to this point.
-We can generate GUIs automatically and validate the user's input from the GUI, but we haven't yet specified how the values are to be used in performing the actual action (submitting the transaction with the given inputs).
+However there is one final piece missing in our definition.
+We have not yet specified how the inputs are to be used in performing the actual action (submitting the transaction with the given inputs).

 Action Submission
 -------------

-Here we specify the specifics of how a transaction is created using the inputs.
+Now we will have to encode how the transaction is to be created using the inputs.
+This most often is easiest using a json-like format and specifying all the relevant parts of a transaction.

 Here is a pseudo-example of how this could work in the IDL: